Skip To Main Content

 Section 4:

-DEPARTMENTAL REPRESENTATIVES must be a member of the JUNIOR FACULTY when they begin their term.
+DEPARTMENTAL REPRESENTATIVES must be members of the JUNIOR FACULTY when they begin their term.
 DEPARTMENTAL REPRESENTATIVES that would no longer be considered JUNIOR FACULTY due to promotion or some other event during their term may serve on the council till the completion of their term.

 Section 5:

-Newly elected members shall take office at the first meeting in May.
+Newly elected members shall take office at the first meeting in August and be granted access to a collaborative shared space for JFAC.

 Section 6: